 Illustrated by Pop Sutthiya Lertyongphati

-At 23-years-old I was a fraction of the man I am today.
-I was fresh-out-of-uni and completing my P.G.C.E.
-(Post Graduate Certificate in Education – it’s one way to become a teacher in the UK).
+At 23-years-old I was a fraction of the educator I am today.
+I was fresh out of university and completing my PGCE (Post Graduate Certificate in Education – it’s one way to become a teacher in the UK).

 In those early days I found marking to be exhaustive and really boring.
 I hated carrying a bag of heavy books home and reading through page after page of the same material.
 I found it really hard to mark my student work regularly too – in large part because I was making life harder than it had to be for myself.

 If you’re a teacher who’s struggling to keep on top of your marking, or if you want to claim back some of the ‘me time’ that you spend looking at student work, then please read on.
-I don’t want you to go through the same sleep-deprivation that I went through learning all this stuff!
+I don’t want you to go through the same sleep-deprivation and wasted weekends and school holidays that I went through learning all this stuff!

 #1: ‘Live’ Marking